aryaman-dayal/cse15l-lab-reports/Lab1.md

 Working Directory: /home

 Entering no argument after cat produces a blank output, unless the user types something after pressing enter the first time.
+Since I did not specifcy a file for the cat command to print as part of the argument, which is needed in order to print a file's contents, it does not print anything initially.
 The output is not an error, since when there is no path argument after the user first presses enter, the command cat is intended to print what the user types in after that point back into the terminal when enter is pressed again.
 This cycle can be exited by entering Ctrl + C.

 ![Image](eight.png)